Cutlery Expert Peter Hertzmann

 Is there a right way and wrong way to hold a knife?
 Does it really matter?

-Yes and yes.
-I am a huge fan of the pinch grip for essentially all chef's knife and some paring knife use, and a choke grip for the remainder of the paring knife use.
-But there are many great chefs who would disagree with me.
-Of course there are others who would agree with my methods.
-And I have found these grips best for students.
+Yes, and yes.
+I am a huge fan of the pinch grip for essentially all chef's knives and some paring knives and a choke grip for the remainder.
+But many great chefs would disagree with me.
+Of course, there are others who would agree with my methods.
+I have found these grips best for students.

 How can learning proper knife skills make cooking faster and easier?